 Whilst a perfectly healthy set of teeth can become damaged by biting down hard on something like a boiled sweet, all to often the root cause is actually decay.

 Decay is a result of improper oral hygiene.
-It eats away at the enamel and it causes the teeth to become weaker than they are naturally.
+The bacteria in the mouth produce acids which eat away at the enamel.
+The tooth becomes weaker than they are naturally.

 The forces applied to the teeth as we eat or chew harder substances like sweets finally cause them to give way.

-Loose or weak fillings, teeth grinding and freak accidents can all to be the cause of damage to the teeth.
+Loose or weak fillings, teeth grinding and freak accidents can also be the cause of damage to the teeth.

 Diagnosing tooth damage